Vietnam.vn - Nền tảng quảng bá Việt Nam

 US Secretary of State Marco Rubio

-Accordingly, Secretary of State Rubio alluded to the meeting between Mr. Trump and Mr. Trudeau in December 2024 at the Mar-a-Lago estate in Florida (USA).
+Accordingly, Secretary Rubio alluded to the meeting between Mr. Trump and Mr. Trudeau in December 2024 at the Mar-a-Lago estate in Florida (USA).
 At that time, Mr. Trudeau was still the Canadian prime minister, and Mr. Trump was the US president-elect.

 "Mr. Trump says he loves Canada.
 He makes the argument why Canada would be better off joining the United States from an economic perspective and things like that.
 He's made that argument many times, and I think it's compelling," Rubio said, according to Global News .

-In an interview aired on Fox News last month, Mr. Trump emphasized: "I think Canada would be much better off as the 51st state of the United States because we lose $200 billion a year with Canada.
+In an interview aired on Fox News last month, Mr. Trump emphasized: "I think Canada would be much better off being the 51st state of the United States because we lose $200 billion a year with Canada.
 And I'm not going to let that happen."
 Federal statistics show that the US trade deficit in goods and services with Canada in 2024 is $35.7 billion, according to CNN.

 Source: https://thanhnien.vn/ngoai-truong-my-noi-ve-can-nguyen-y-tuong-sap-nhap-canada-185250315162738666.htm